dusk-network/wallet-ts-example/README.md

 # wallet-ts-example
-Example for interfacing with the wasm wallet
+Example for interfacing with the wallet-core wasm from typescript

 # Usage
 Make sure you have a local node running with the default gensis file